 - and gold leaf.

 The process may be a lengthy one.
-I will document it in following posts on this blog.
-The first post will illustrate the stages of Pauli’s portrait.
+I will document it in following reports on this blog.
+Click here for the The Second Progress Report that illustrates the stages of Pauli’s portrait.